AbdullahBay/inet/showcases/general/parsim/doc/index.rst

    :end-before: Subnetwork
    :language: ned

-The connections extend :ned:`DatarateChannel`, and add a delay of 0.1 and 1 us (corresponding to about 20m and 200m long cables).
+The connections extend :ned:`DatarateChannel`, and add a delay of 0.1 and 1 us (corresponding to about 20m and 2000m long cables).
-Since only the connections between the routers cross partitions, the delay of these connections is the lookahead. **TODO** length
+Since only the connections between the routers cross partitions, the delay of these connections is the lookahead.

 .. **TODO** 100us is too much (100m -> 0.5us)